 This implies that PSPs will for example indicate that the location of the payer was established in a Member State using the IBAN of the payer's payment account.
 The IBAN of the payer itself, however, shall never be transmitted.
-No other data must be retained at this regard; however it could be advisable to keep it, otherwise there is no means of proof that it was correct in case of audits.
-For national record keeping rules PSPs should refer to the national authorities.
+No other data must be retained at this regard.
+For national record keeping rules PSPs should refer to national authorities.